BenLiu983/Infant_Formula_Brand_Prediction/README.md

-# Infant-Brand-Prediction
+# Infant Formula Brand Prediction
 Predicting consumers' current brand choice by Machine Learning algorithms

-# 1. Introduction
+## 1. Overview

+* Forecasted the probability of a caregiver uses MJN as their formula brand with 66% of accuracy.
-This project is based on a dataset from mulitple data sources, including CDP (customer data platform), D2C (direct to customer/Shopify), NITFS (national infant and toddler feeding survey).
-The dataset is from a infant brand in Canada, and it has been modified.
+* Collected over 12k records from the CDP (customer data platform), D2C (Shopify), NITFS (national infant and toddler feeding survey).
+* Conducted data cleansing, EDA (exploratory data analysis) and upsampling
+* Implemented multiple ML classification models (Logistic Regression, KNN, Naive Bayes, SVC, Decision Tree, Random Forest, Ensemble) using Gridsearch to reach the optimal model.
+* Built a client facing Web App using flask, html, CSS, Azure.

+** Due to NDA (Non-Disclosure Agreement), the dataset has been modified.

 # 2. Objectives

-* Investigate the features that impact the current infant formula brand for a mom
+* Investigate the variables that impact a parent's choice for the current infant formula brand.
-* Forecast the probability of a caregiver uses MJN as their formula.
+* Forecast the probability of a caregiver uses MJN as their current product.

 # 3. Data Sources

-The samples are selected from from multiple internal databases (with common key), and the time period is from 2019 Jan to 2020 Dec.
+The samples are collected from from multiple internal databases in the data lake, and the time period is from 2019 Jan to 2020 Dec.

 # 4. Methodology

 * Dependent variables: current formula brand.

-* Independent variables: first purchase brand, email OR, CTR, coupon redemption rate, enrollment type, enrollment age, baby age, breastfeed type, hospital zone.​
+* Independent variables: Email OR, CTR, coupon redemption rate, enrollment type, enrollment age, baby age, breastfeed type, hospital zone.​

 * Machine Learning Models: Logistic regression, decision tree, Artificial Neural Network.​